Robert Fitzgerald, AM

 In 2011, he was appointed Auxiliary Bishop of Melbourne in which role he served for nearly five years.
 During that time, he was Episcopal Vicar for Justice and Peace and for Social Services, and Chair of the Catholic Education Commission (Victoria).
 Nationally, he serves as the Bishops Delegate for Migrants and Refugees and is Chair of Australian Catholic Social Justice Council.
 In 2016 he was installed as the fourth Bishop of Parramatta.

 Virginia Bourke has been Chair of Mercy Health since November 2018 having commenced a second term as a Director in 2016.
-She previously served as a director of Mercy Health from 2008-2014 and is Chair of the Mercy Health Corporate Governance, Remuneration and Nomination Committee and a member of the Mercy Health Quality Committee.
-She has served as a director of several not-for-profit organisations and is currently Chair of St John Ambulance Victoria and a Director of St John Ambulance Australia.
+She previously served as a Director of Mercy Health from 2008-2014 and is Chair of the Mercy Health Corporate Governance, Remuneration and Nomination Committee and a member of the Mercy Health Quality Committee.
+She has served as a Director of several not-for-profit organisations and is currently Chair of St John Ambulance Victoria and a Director of St John Ambulance Australia.
 Virginia is a Director of Catholic Health Australia, a Member of the Boards Appointment Committee with the Catholic Archdiocese of Melbourne and an Advisory Council Member for the PM Glynn Institute at Australian Catholic University.
 Virginia is a lawyer and consultant in private practice with a breadth of corporate governance and commercial experience.
 She is a consultant in the national health industry group at Minter Ellison Lawyers and previously worked as General Counsel for the Institute of Sisters of Mercy of Australia and Papua New Guinea and as Special Counsel in the Employment Law group at Minter Ellison Lawyers.
 Virginia brings a community perspective to roles informed by her long involvement with local parish, school and not-for-profit organisations.
+Ms Bourke will take up her position as Pro-Chancellor of Australian Catholic University on 1 July 2022 for a term of five years.

 Jack de Groot